nix-community/nixvim/README.md

 ## Installation

+**WARNING !**
-NixVim needs to be installed with a compatible nixpkgs version.
+> NixVim needs to be installed with a compatible nixpkgs version.
-This means that the `main` branch of NixVim requires to be installed with `nixos-unstable`.
+> This means that the `main` branch of NixVim requires to be installed with `nixos-unstable`.
+>

-If you want to use NixVim with nixpkgs 23.05 you should use the `nixos-23.05` branch.
+> If you want to use NixVim with nixpkgs 23.05 you should use the `nixos-23.05` branch.

 ### Without flakes
 NixVim now ships with `flake-compat`, which makes it usable from any system.